Child Tax Credit: When Will Your October Payment Arrive?

-(CBS Detroit) — The fourth round of Child Tax Credit payments from the Internal Revenue Service (IRS) goes out later this week.
-But parents are wondering when exactly the money will arrive.
-Last month’s check came on September 15 for those with direct deposit, or soon after for those dependent on the U.S. postal system.
-This month’s payment will be sent on October 15.
-Advance payments will continue next month and through the end of the year, thanks to the American Rescue Plan passed back in March.
+(CBS Detroit) — The fourth Child Tax Credit payment from the Internal Revenue Service (IRS) goes out later this week.
+But parents are wondering when exactly the money will be deposited.
+Last month’s check came on September 15 for those with direct deposit, or soon after for those depending on the U.S. postal system.
+This month’s payment will be sent on Friday, October 15.
+Advance payments will continue next month and the following month, thanks to the American Rescue Plan passed back in March.
 Though another round of stimulus checks seems to have been shelved, Democratic lawmakers are looking to extend the advance Child Tax Credit through 2025.

 Families can use the Child Tax Credit money however they like.
 That means the extra $250 or $300 per child can be put toward essentials like food or rent.
 It may also be spent on school supplies or a new computer, should COVID push students back into remote learning.
 Other households may apply the money toward piano lessons, daycare or even diapers.
 Regardless, the money comes at a time when much of the other pandemic aid — most recently the extra unemployment insurance — has ended.
 Knowing that additional income is coming allows for a measure of security and flexibility in a world that’s full of surprises.